For Release 9:30 AM ET, May 13, 2026

 About The Conference Board

-The Conference Board is the member-driven think tank that delivers Trusted Insights for What’s Ahead®®.
-Founded in 1916, we are a non-partisan, not-for-profit entity holding 501 (c) (3) tax-exempt status in the United States.
-TCB.org
+The Conference Board is the Member-driven think tank that delivers Trusted Insights for What's Ahead®®.
+Founded in 1916, we are a non-partisan, not-for-profit organization holding 501 (c) (3) tax-exempt status in the United States.
+TCB.org l Learn about Membership

 PRESS RELEASE